-After the cleaning procedure, follow the instructions for replacing the combustor and reassembling the stove.
+After the cleaning procedure, follow the manufacturer's instructions for replacing the combustor and reassembling the stove.

 Don't operate the stove for at least 24 hours.
 This will allow the combustor to dry and prevent steam from causing damage to the combustor.
 If the stove must be returned to operation immediately the combustor can be dried in an oven.
 Place the combustor in an oven at 300°F for 60 minutes.
-Turn off the oven and let it cool to room temperature.
+Turn off the oven and let it cool to room temperature before returning in the stove.

-This procedure has been found to be effective for non-damaged and non-worn out catalytic combustors.
-It will not revitalize a catalytic combustor if the catalyst has been worn out or damaged by use with improper combustibles or otherwise.
+This procedure has been found effective for non-damaged catalytic combustor.
+It will not revitalize a catalytic combustor if the catalyst has been damaged and deactivated by use with improper combustibles or otherwise.
 Check the performance of your catalytic combustor regularly after cleaning.
-Reduced effective ness as a result of age rate of creosote accumulation in your chimney.
+Reduced effectiveness as a result of age or damage may result in an increased rate of creosote accumulation in your chimney.